ginigangadharan/ginigangadharan.github.io/_pages/wordpress-nginx.md

 define('FS_METHOD', 'direct');
 ```

-## 2.6.
-Access the site and finish wordpress setup
+## Access the site and finish wordpress setup

 Access the url over browser and complete wordpress configuration.

-# 3. Migrating or Moving a Wordpress sire
+# Migrating or Moving a Wordpress site
 Now we login to old server and export our database and website files (media, scripts, plugins etc)

-## 3.1.
-Export Database
+## Export Database
 ```
 ### from old server
 $ mysqldump -u root -p old_databse |gzip > old_databse_20190104.gz
 ```

-## 3.2.
-Backup website files in zip file
+## Backup website files in zip file
 Let's gzip all web folder into a single file for easy transfer.

 ```